ApiLogicServer/Docs/docs/Logic-Why.md

 The code above implies an expensive multi-row query to read the orders for a customer.
 There are 2 problems:

 * It's expensive if there are many orders
 * It doesn't even work if `order.amount_total` is not stored.
-Adding up all the `Item.Amount` values makes in n times more expensive.
+Adding up all the `Item.Amount` values - for *each* of the orders - makes in n times more expensive.

 &nbsp;